tsc-buddy/AZ-MultiRegion-Lab/README.md

 2.[Single Region PaaS Based Infrastructure Availability Zone Remediation](./labs/scenario-two/README.md)
 3. [Multi-region implementation using the PaaS based infrastructure design from scenario two.](./labs/scenario-three/README.md)

+There is a workload preface that can be found [here](./docs/workloadPreface.md).
+It contains some fictional notes from a customer conversation and details about some of the 'Tracker' applications critical flows.

 ### Scenario Two Reference Architecture
 ![Scenario Two](docs/images/scenario-2.jpg)